-Harissa is often thought of as that really spicy pepper paste from Morocco, but that’s only half the story.
-It is true some versions of harissa are made with fiery hot peppers and spices throughout Morocco and Tunisia.
-But there are milder versions available that involve more tomatoes than peppers.
+Harissa is often thought of as that spicy pepper paste from Morocco, but that’s only half the story.
+Some versions of harissa are made with fiery hot peppers and spices throughout Morocco and Tunisia.
+But there are also milder versions available that involve more tomatoes than peppers.

 My mother’s version fell somewhere in between.
 I remember it had a sweet touch that balanced the roasted jalapeno peppers she used – a pepper she opted for because that was the only alternative for hot peppers in the small US town we lived in.
-The spices hovered in the background and I happily spread the sauce on just about everything in sight, then waited for the little beads of sweat to start accumulating on my face and forehead.
+The spices hovered in the background, and I

 Subscription Required For This Content